 Other common skin issues are directly related to a lack of nutrition.
 Shedding is a big one.
 It’s normal to notice some shedding occasionally – dogs naturally shed their coat twice a year – It’s not normal to deal with excessive, year in, year out shedding.
 This is a big indication to take a look at your dog’s diet – the condition of his hair follicles are directly related to nutrition.
 Here, it’s important to understand a bit about how current laws impact the list of ingredients in your dog’s favorite kibble or can food.
 Unfortunately, it doesn’t take long to realize that happy TV commercials, big marketing ads or even the big brand at your vet’s office, are more concerned about their shareholders than they are about your dog – or any happy, healthy dog for that matter.
 Take the time to see what kinds of food, canine nutritionists recommend – they have decades of research to share and don’t make a dime off the brands that pass their test.

-Whether it’s creepy mites, Candida yeast or crummy kibble, a common denominator of many skin problems dogs experience is the immune system.
-Keeping your dog’s immune system strong and in optimal shape can save much heartache and money in the long run – and the right nutrition is key to maintaining immunity health.
+Whether it’s creepy mites, Candida yeast or crummy kibble, a common denominator with most skin problems dogs experience is a weak or under-performing immune system.
+Keeping your dog’s immune system strong and in optimal shape can save much heartache and money in the long run – and the right kind of nutritional support is key to maintaining immunity health.

 But nutrition isn’t the only factor… emotional health also impacts the body’s health and defense systems.
 Feeling loved, staying active, being secure – these things are as essential for our dogs they are for us.
 Put simply, our dogs require love, a nutritious diet and consistent exercise.
 These are the simple cornerstones of a healthy, happy life.

 And the proof is in the picture.
-This is the same dog with just three months of the right amount of love and nutrition.
+This is the same dog with just three months of the right amount of love and special nutritional support.